johnpuddephatt/zerowaste/src/projects/coats.md

   - summary: Can I post my coat to you?
     details: No, this is not possible for this appeal.
   - summary: When is the closing date for donations?
-    details: The appeal launches on 16th October 2023 with the final date for donations on Friday 26th January 2024.
+    details: The appeal launches on 21 October 2024 with the final date for donations on Friday 31 January 2025.
 All coats will have been distributed by the end February 2024.
   - summary: Do you accept hats, scarves and gloves?
     details: Yes.
 They must be clean and in good condition and the gloves should be folded into pairs.
   - summary: What happens to the coats and other items once they have been donated?
     details: Once they have had a quick quality check, donations will be made available to the public as soon as they come in.
-Details of where you can get a coat will be confirmed shortly.
+A link to the full list of collection points can be found above.
   - summary: Do I have to pay for the coat?
     details: "People across Leeds have generously donated all these coats for free and so we will be offering them for free. "